Back to Firewall Settings

 Lens encoders can be found in the Zoom Encoder menu in Manage Devices.

 Click on the Add... button to set up your lens encoders.
-Based on the protocols the flows might be different.
-At the end of the process, click OK to confirm your settings.
+The procedure may vary based on protocols.
+At the end, click OK to confirm your settings.

 You can browse these documents for specific information about different tracking systems: